knurling-rs/knurling-session-20q4/src/glossary.md

 ### Pull-Up-Input
-A pin that is configured as pull-up input is set to high voltage, as long as it is not overwritten by an external source.
-Setting the pin to high voltage prevents the pin from floating, which can cause noise in the system.
+A pin that is configured as pull-up input is set to VCC, as long as it is not overwritten by an external source.
+This setting prevents the pin from floating, which can cause noise in the system.